phetsims/wave-interference/doc/implementation-notes.md

 The Wave Interference simulation was ported from a prior Java implementation.
-The first 3 screens show a 2D lattice and time-based wave propagation, while the final screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.
+The first 3 screens show a 2D lattice and time-based wave propagation, while the fourth screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.
 The query string ?dev will output debugging information to the console.

 There are no dynamically created/destroyed user interface components or model elements in the simulation, so the